jplaut/txappleseedmap-rails/README.md

 ### Install Postgres:

-If you're on a Mac, download the Postgres App here: http://postgresapp.com/ If you're on Windows or Linus, you're on your own.
+If you're on a Mac, download the Postgres App here: http://postgresapp.com/ If you're on Windows or Linux, you're on your own.
 Haven't had much experience with that, but should be pretty straight forward.
 Just make sure you have a Postgres server running at localhost:5432 (the default I believe)

 ### Install Rails